nturillo/ellipse_homotopy/README.md

 All the other python files are scripts written to do specific things using functions from ellipse_tools.

+The sage directory is for SageMath scripts, mostly having to do with elimination theory.

 # Installation/Usage
 Optional but recommended:
 Create a virtual environment for this python project